 There are some positions that lend itself well to working remotely, like creative or marketing roles, developers or software engineers, and some customer service positions.
 But other jobs, especially those that require a higher level of internet security, like in finance or accounting, won’t be applicable to move to their home offices.
 Will employees who can’t WFH feel like it’s unfair that others can?
 What perks can these employees be given to make up for this fact?
 How does it get decided who is eligible to work remotely?
 All these questions must be answered before implementing a remote work process.

-Remote work has been a major topic of conversation since the emergence of the pandemic almost a year ago, yet it’s still hard to decipher whether it’s a positive or negative influence on businesses and employees.
+Being able to work from home has been a major topic of conversation since the emergence of the pandemic almost a year ago, yet it’s still hard to decipher whether it’s a positive or negative influence on businesses and employees.
 By weighing the pros and cons, you can begin to understand what’s right for you.
 But one thing is for sure, we don’t think it will go away any time soon.